Carmella (wrestler): Other media

 Carmella made her video game debut as a playable character in WWE 2K17 and appeared in WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.

 Carmella joined Total Divas as a main cast member for the show's seventh season in June 2017.
 Despite being a guest in the eighth season, Carmella returned to the show as a series regular in the ninth season, which premiered in October 2019.
 The season featured Carmella's real-life relationship with Matthew Polinsky (better known as WWE commentator Corey Graves).

 In 2019, Van Dale appeared on Ron Killings' 2019 single "Run It".

 On June 11, 2020, Van Dale and Polinsky launched a weekly podcast called Bare With Us, where the two discuss different issues regarding relationships including issues within their own.
 It is Van Dale's first podcast as a host and Polinsky's second (along with WWE After the Bell, which he hosts as Corey Graves).

 Personal life

 Van Dale was in a relationship with fellow wrestler William Morrissey, better known as Big Cass in WWE.

 In 2019, she began a relationship with fellow WWE employee Matthew Polinsky, better known as Corey Graves.
 The two got married on April 7, 2022.
 On October 31, 2022, she revealed on her Instagram account that she had an ectopic pregnancy, which resulted in a miscarriage.
-On May 1, 2023, the couple announced they were expecting their first child.
-Van Dale gave birth to a son on November 8, 2023.
-On April 29, 2025, Van Dale and Polinsky announced that they expecting their second child.
-Their second child was born in October 2025.
+The couple have two children.

 Van Dale is a certified fitness instructor and a personal trainer.
 She is a lifelong fan of professional wrestling, and idolized Miss Elizabeth as a child.

 On February 3, 2020, Van Dale launched her own wine label called Capo Cagna.